raas-garba/raas-garba.github.io/docs/index.md

 ## Credits

-All content that is not part of traditional folk or cultural music, notably *bollywood songs*, are copyrighted by their respective copyright holders.
+All content that is not part of traditional folk or cultural music,</br>
+notably *bollywood songs*, are copyrighted by their respective</br>
+copyright holders.